How to Spot Payday Loan Debt Collection Scams

 You’ve Never Taken Out a Payday Loan

-Payday loans, sometimes called cash advance loans, are short-term loans that are repaid from your next paycheck.
-Payday lenders target borrowers who need money quickly, and the qualification requirements are easy.
-You just need an ID and proof of income.
+Payday loans, sometimes called cash advance loans, are short-term loans repaid from your next paycheck.
+Payday lenders target borrowers who need money quickly, and the qualification requirements are straightforward.
+You need an ID and proof of income.
 Payday lenders won’t check your credit score.
-If you don’t remember ever taking out a payday loan to begin with, ask the caller for his company name.
+If you don’t remember ever taking out a payday loan, ask the caller for his company name.
 Then hang up and call the loan company directly.

 The Debt Collector Threatens You